-NOTE: When 3GPP TS 29.122 [2] is referenced for the common protocol and interface aspects for API definition in the clauses under clause 5, the service producer (i.e. <NF or Entity, e.g. UAE Server>) takes the role of the SCEF and the service consumer (e.g. <examples of service consumers>) takes the role of the SCS/AS.
+NOTE: When 3GPP TS 29.122 [2] is referenced for the common protocol and interface aspects for API definition in the clauses under clause 5, the service producer AIML Server takes the role of the SCEF and the service consumer (e.g. AIMLE client) takes the role of the SCS/AS.

 5.2 Member Participation Configurations Provisioning and Management Service